 - You don’t mind me being so personal by using the collective ‘you’ (I promise it’s my way of making friends)

-- You are most probably in our target age group of 18-25, whether that be in body or in spirit and therefore you want to hear about some cool ways to educate yourselves in the way of the world without the ridiculous price tag on an airplane ticket to anywhere whilst doing so in the comfort of your oversized, most prized possession — your bed (as I am writhing this from my own asset)
+- You are most probably in our target age group of 18-25, whether that be in body or in spirit and therefore you want to hear about some cool ways to educate yourselves in the way of the world without the ridiculous price tag on an aeroplane ticket to anywhere whilst doing so in the comfort of your oversized, most prized possession — your bed (as I am writing this from my own asset)